ParBLiSS/FastANI/README.md

 ========================================================================
 [![Apache 2.0 License](https://img.shields.io/badge/license-Apache%20v2.0-blue.svg)](LICENSE)

-FastANI is a fast alignment-free estimator of Average Nucleotide Identity (ANI) between two genomes.
+FastANI is developed for fast alignment-free computation of whole-genome Average Nucleotide Identity (ANI).
 ANI is defined as mean nucleotide identity of orthologous gene pairs between two microbial genomes.
-FastANI supports comparison of both complete and draft genomes.
-FastANI follows a similar workflow as described by [Goris et al. 2007](http://www.ncbi.nlm.nih.gov/pubmed/17220447).
+FastANI supports both complete and draft genome assemblies.
+It follows a similar workflow as described by [Goris et al. 2007](http://www.ncbi.nlm.nih.gov/pubmed/17220447).
 However, it avoids expensive sequence alignments and uses [Mashmap](https://github.com/marbl/MashMap) as its MinHash based sequence mapping engine.
 Based on our experiments with complete and draft genomes, its accuracy is on par with [BLAST-based ANI solver](http://enve-omics.ce.gatech.edu/ani/) and achieves two to three orders of magnitude speedup.
-Therefore, it is useful for ANI analysis of large number of genome pairs.
+Therefore, it is useful for pairwise ANI computation of large number of genome pairs.
 Detailed results and comparisons with existing methods are described in our paper.

 ### Download and Compile